Basic Annual Costs 2021-22

 Full-time students who officially withdraw, take a leave of absence, or are dismissed from Ithaca College are charged a percentage of total tuition depending on the number of weeks attended.
 Weeks are counted from the first day of classes in each semester.
 No refunds are granted until the student completes the College’s official withdrawal or leave of absence procedure.
 See below for the complete refund policy.
 Any federal aid recipient who takes a leave of absence or withdraws within the ninth week should be aware that a return of federal aid may be required even though full tuition, room, and board charges will be incurred.

-Students who change from full-time to part-time status must do so by the end of the first week of classes in order to receive a refund.
+All undergraduate students are assumed full-time unless they have submitted a part-time approval form.
+Students who change from full-time to part-time status must do so by the end of the first week of classes in order to receive an adjustment of tuition charged.
 No refunds are made to part-time students after the end of the first week of classes.
 Application forms for part-time status are available from the registrar.

-If a student is called to active military duty during a semester, the College will apply, in full, any tuition paid for that semester to any future semester in which he or she may return.
-Room and board refunds will be issued on a pro rata basis consistent with our current policy.
+If a student is called to active military duty during a semester, the College will apply, in full, any tuition paid for that semester to any future semester in which they may return.
+Room and board refunds will be issued on a pro-rata basis consistent with our current policy.

 Based on a 15-week semester, the following refund percentages are applied to the appropriate charges: